Multi-Channel Deep Networks for Block-Based Image Compressive Sensing

 \subsection{Block-based image CS}

-Block-based CS is more effective for processing natural images because of increased dimensionality of such signals \cite{BCS, BCS-1, BCS-Small}.
+Block-based image CS is a lightweight CS approach, which is more effective for processing natural images because of increased dimensionality of such signals \cite{BCS, BCS-1, BCS-Small}.
 The scene under view is partitioned into relatively smaller non-overlapping blocks.
 The measurement matrixes corresponding to the small-size blocks are observed.
 Then, the image is sampled and reconstructed on a block-by-block basis \cite{BCS-1}.
-This block-independent approach results in a reduced computational complexity for reconstruction with a much simplified sampling process.
+This block-independent approach results in a much simplified sampling process with a reduced computational complexity for reconstruction.

-As shown in Fig.~\ref{fig:block}, the meaningful information in different blocks of an image is non-uniform.
-Depending on the volume of information contained in each block, different sampling rates are adopted to reduce the overall sampling rate.
-Taking the two images in Fig.~\ref{fig:block} as an example, lower CS sampling rates can be allocated for the block marked ``C" in the image ``Cameraman" and block ``G" in image ``Parrot".

-As a consequence, sensing resources should be reasonably allocated to each block, instead of equally assigned.
-In \cite{BCS-Salie}, less sampling rates are allocated to non-salient image blocks but more to salient ones using the characteristics of human visual system.
-Concretely, a low-resolution sensor is used produce an initially sampled image, such that the adaptive sampling can be achieved for the input scene.
-In \cite{adaptive}, the CS procedure is initialized with a low fixed-rate pre-sampling and an initial recovery.
-Then, the important regions are extracted by computing the saliency map of the initially recovered image.
-The adaptive CS strategy is further validated on some real video sequences \cite{adaptive-tip}.
-In \cite{Asymmetric}, we also propose an asymmetric approach to ensure fairer allocation of sampling rates among image blocks.